sssoz/pkp-annual-report/_sections/07-thank-you.md

 ### Contributors

 Our thanks to the many individuals and institutions who contributed gifts of time including translators, writers, sprinters, developers, and testers.
-In particular, we would like to thank members of our committees ([Advisory](https://pkp.sfu.ca/about/organization/advisory-committee/), [Technical](https://pkp.sfu.ca/about/organization/technical-committee/), and [Members](https://pkp.sfu.ca/about/organization/members-committee/)) and interest groups ([Documentation Interest Group](https://pkp.sfu.ca/documentation-interest-group/)and [Accessibility Interest Group](https://pkp.sfu.ca/accessibility-interest-group/)).
+In particular, we would like to thank members of our committees ([Advisory](https://pkp.sfu.ca/about/organization/advisory-committee/), [Technical](https://pkp.sfu.ca/about/organization/technical-committee/), and [Members](https://pkp.sfu.ca/about/organization/members-committee/)) and interest groups ([Documentation Interest Group](https://pkp.sfu.ca/documentation-interest-group/) and [Accessibility Interest Group](https://pkp.sfu.ca/accessibility-interest-group/)).

 With special thanks to the following organizations for their support and contributions towards PKP events: